SamMorrowDrums/ViewMachine-Website/README.md

 ViewMachine-Website
 ===================

-Website for the ViewMachine jQuery Plugin
+Website for the ViewMachine Template Plugin